USS Cortland: World War II

-Sabotage foiled
+Attempted Sabotage

 While Cortland was being outfitted at San Pedro on 5 January 1945, her watch apprehended beneath the pier a prowler who upon investigation proved to be a German spy.
 His avowed mission was to damage the ship with explosives which he had dropped overboard when caught.

 Training and transport duties

 Cortland completed her outfit and shakedown uneventfully and sailed to Seattle to embark Army troops, clearing 1 March for training operations in the Hawaiian Islands.
 She returned to San Francisco on 4 June for repairs, then embarked Army troops at Seattle and sailed 24 June for Okinawa where she disembarked her passengers and cargo 12 August.

 After hostilities

-She put out from Okinawa 26 September 1945 to land Marines at Tientsin for the reoccupation of northern China, then sailed by way of Manila to lift Chinese troops from Hong Kong to Chinwangtao and Tsingtao for the reoccupation of Manchuria, in two voyages between 25 October and 25 November.
+She put out from Okinawa 26 September 1945 to land Marines at Tianjin for the reoccupation of northern China, then sailed by way of Manila to lift Chinese troops from Hong Kong to Qinhuangdao and Qingdao for the reoccupation of Manchuria, in two voyages between 25 October and 25 November.

 Arriving at Sasebo 30 November, Cortland embarked homeward-bound troops and sailed 7 December for San Diego, arriving 23 December for overall.